uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

-gitsigns.nvim (Shows git signs like new lines and removed lines) vim-fugitive (Allows you to run git commands as a command ex. :Git status) undotree (Allows you to see undo tree) oil.nvim (Allows you to modify file system as if it were a buffer) mini.icons (Icons provider for many file types)
+gitsigns.nvim (Shows git signs like new lines and removed lines) vim-fugitive (Allows you to run git commands as a command ex. :Git status) undotree (Allows you to see undo tree) mini.icons (Icons provider for many file types)
 ```
 ## Some useful to know keymappings